NeoGeo Pocket Color

 Wireless Link Device - only available in Japan.
 It allowed multi-play wirelessly.

 Flash Kit (unofficial) - whilst not an official device it did allow for the flashing of ROMs from a PC.
+It was widely used in the efforts to create homebrew games.

 Worm Light (unofficial) - Adds light to the screen when playing in dark conditions.
 Quite rare.